cuhksz-nlp/AESINER/README.md

 ## Run on sample data

 Run `run_en.py` to train a model on the small sample data under the `sample_data` directory.

+## Datasets

+We use three English datasets (ON5e, WN16, WN17) and three Chinese datasets (ON4c, RE, WE) in our paper.

+For all datasets, you need to obtain the official data first, then put the data folder under the `data` directory.

+## Training

+You can find the command lines to train models on a specific dataset in `run_en.py` for English datasets and `run_cn.py` for Chinese datasets.